smartinternz02/SPSGP-524307-Predictive-Modeling-for-H1b-Visa-Approval-Using-IBM-Watson/README.md

 set can be accurately mounted to a range of incomes using the income opinions and levels under SOC.
 From there, it is possible to classify visa applications according to career positions and geographic preference.
-Additionally, beautiful beauty algorithms that are not discriminative models can be tested with this method, and their results can also be evaluated.
-In comparison to all of the fantastic algorithms that can be gifted to carry out the evaluation activities, the Random Forest classifier works right right right here with the superior accuracy.
-Here, the Random Forest Algorithm was used to enhance and enrich the data, and as a result, we were given an accuracy of 83.06 percent.
+Additionally, algorithms that are not discriminative models can be tested with this method, and their results can also be evaluated.
+In comparison to all of the fantastic algorithms that can be gifted to carry out the evaluation activities, the KNN classifier works right here with the superior accuracy.
+Here, the KNN Algorithm was used to enhance and enrich the data, and as a result, we were given an accuracy of 87 percent.
 As a result, this set of recommendations is the best available for the prediction of H1B visa approval.
 It has become necessary to build a tool to accurately track down H1B visa approval due to the rising trend of H1B visa applicants.
 Therefore, we are able to seek for